Introduction

 NOTICE OF PUBLIC QUARTERLY MEETING

-On Wednesday, April 23, at 9 am, the Commission will hold a public meeting.
-The meeting will be held in person at District of Columbia Hospital Association, 1152 15th Street NW, Suite 900, Washington, DC 20005.
+On Wednesday, October 15, at 9 am, the Commission will hold a public meeting.
+The meeting will be held in person at the Department of Behavioral Health- 64 New York Avenue, NE, 3rd Floor, Training Room 284e and 284e, Washington, DC 20002

-Please see all documentation for previous meetings here.
+Please see all documentation for previous meetings here in our archive.

 Subcommittee Meetings (Virtual Only)